caxiam/ember-tabular/README.md

           ...
       });
       ```
-* `searchable` - boolean/string - default: false
-  * Activate the global-filter sub-component.
-Used in conjunction with `filterProperty` and `filterPlaceholder`.
-* `filterProperty` - string - Default: null
-  * Used with the "Global Filter Sub-Component".
-  * Pass the property name.
-  * This will be passed onto `{{ember-table-jsonapi-global-filter ...}}`
-* `filterPlaceholder` - string - Default: null
-  * Placeholder to be used for the global-filter
 * `tableLoadedMessage` - string - Default: "No Data."
   * In some cases when the API response is loaded but does not contain any data "No Data." will not apply, on a case by case basis you can override this.